-- Begin by ventilating using the Low Activity button.
+- 1. Begin by ventilating using the Low Activity button.
 Allow the ventilator to ventilate for a few breaths using the current settings. - Using the Clinician's Settings Menu, navigate to Low Activity Prescription Setting Alarm Limits and change the High BR alarm limit to 20/min.
-Select OK and CONFIRM.
+Touch OK and then CONFIRM. - 3.
+Repeatedly pinch the interface tubing near the ventilator to impede, but not completely stop, airflow.
+Pinch more than once every three seconds to alarm.

-- Repeatedly pinch the interface tubing near the ventilator to impede, but not completely stop, airflow.
-Pinch more than once every three seconds to alarm. - The top of the touch screen should display the High Breath Rate alarm (in yellow), and you should hear a sequence of three tones indicating a medium-priority alarm or vibrate.
+4. The top of the touch screen should display the High Breath Rate alarm (in yellow), and you should hear a sequence of three tones indicating a medium-priority alarm or vibrate.

-NOTE: If a low- or medium-priority alarm occurs while the ventilator is in vibration mode, and the alarm is not resolved within 60 seconds, an audible alarm occurs.
+If a low- or medium-priority alarm occurs while the ventilator is in vibration mode, and the alarm is not resolved within 60 seconds, an audible alarm occurs.

-- After verifying the correct alarm notifications, release the interface tubing.
-The High Breath Rate alarm will resolve itself within a few breaths. - Using the Clinician's Settings Menu, navigate to Alarm Limits and return the High BR alarm limit to 40/min.
-Select OK and CONFIRM.
+- 5. After verifying the correct alarm notifications, release the interface tubing.
+The High Breath Rate alarm will resolve itself within a few breaths. - 6.
+Using the Clinician's Settings Menu, navigate to Alarm Limits and return the High BR alarm limit to 40/min.
+Touch OK and then CONFIRM.